When Will the US Run Out of Money? (And Impacts on Markets)

 The US has a reserve currency so it will print money and create debt and that’ll go into financial assets.
 The EU and Japan will also do so to a more limited extent, as will other countries that have somewhat of a reserve currency (UK, Canada, developed Oceania).

 But, as mentioned, emerging markets have much more limited capacity.
-Their response was not anywhere near the same, as it can lead to balance of payments issues when nobody wants to hold their debt, which causes the money to just go into inflation.
+Their response may not be anywhere near the same, as it can lead to balance of payments issues when nobody wants to hold their debt, which causes the money to just go into inflation.

 Ultimately, the limiting factor on government printing is inflation (of goods and services).